Chimney Sweep New Orleans

 Level two when there’s a change, like a new liner, a new homeowner, a new appliance, new fuel type, a strong storm or chimney fire, or a new problem or performance issue.
 This level of the inspection may require some basic tools, and will also include a video scan of the chimney interior.
 Level two inspection and its ability to provide close-up images of damage, these inspections are oftentimes referred to as real estate, home, or insurance inspections.

 Level three is a level two inspection suggests a deeper, hidden problem impossible to get to the bottom of.
 A level three can involve the removal of firebox panels, chimney crowns, walls, and other components of the chimney system and home, which is why it’s considered a last resort.

-You can count on a Guardian of New Orleans, Louisiana inspection when you want to make sure your chimney and fireplace are free of damage, and other dangers.
+You can count on a Guardian Chimney Sweep New Orleans inspection when you want to make sure your chimney and fireplace are free of damage, and other dangers.
 We’ll show you photos of any findings and explain them.